Longest-standing Video Game Record Declared 'Impossible,' Thrown Out After 35 Years - Slashdot

 Perhaps he was playing the PAL version on an NTSC TV.
 It is possible to get a pal signal on an NTSC TV.
 It is black and white and you have to really mess with the vertical hold, but it works, especially if you have an old black and white TV.
 That's how I manage to get a PAL ZXSpectrum running here.

 It's unlikely, of course, but certainly not impossible.
-What's more likely is he may have turned the power switch on and off a few times quickly (called "frying" the cartridge), causing s blip in the ram which hap
+What's more likely is he may have turned the power switch on and off a few times quickly (called "frying" the cartridge), causing s blip in the ram which happened to give him a nice score that time around.
+Noticing that it was a great score, he took a picture and sent it in.
+I will have to find my old dragster cartridge and see if it's possible to "fry" it into a good score.

 Faster Colsole would have messed up NTSC Output.
-(Score:3)
+(Score:5, Insightful)

 Interesting thought - I just took a quick look at the schematics of the CX2600 & CX2600A gaming systems at: http://www.atariage.com/2600/a... [atariage.com]